Dharwad: Literature

-Dharwad has nurtured some of the best writers in Kannada, has many iconic places that bear an association with the Language and State’s Culture.
+Dharwad has nurtured some of the best writers in Kannada, and has many iconic places that bear an association with the Language and State’s Culture.
 Karnataka Vidyavardhaka Sangha also played a crucial role in bringing literary enthusiasts together.

 Places such as Sadhankeri in front of Varakavi D R Bendre’s house is that serene location from which the poet drew inspiration to write his poems.

-Dharwad has the reputation of earning 3(out of 8) Jnanapeeta Award to Karnataka.
-Da Ra Bendre, V.K.Gokak, Girish Karnad.
+Dharwad has the reputation of earning 3 (out of 8) Jnanpith Awardees in Karnataka.
+Da Ra Bendre, V.K.
+Gokak, Girish Karnad.